unknown321/wampy/MAKING_OF.md

 After successfully finishing scrobbler, I decided to take a shot at some GUI issues, such as lack of clock, lyrics icon and maybe more?

-Somewhere around that date Llama Group announced open-sourcing Winamp.
+Somewhere around that time Llama Group announced open-sourcing Winamp.
 There already were some projects recreating that iconic interface:

 - [Audacious](https://audacious-media-player.org/), multiplatform audio player with winamp skin support;